Newcastle historians are committed to a distinctively international and interdisciplinary approach to research.

 History of medicine research expertise

 We have an international reputation for our research and teaching in the History of Greek and Roman medicine and its reception in the Medieval and Early Modern periods.
-Areas of research expertise include:
+Our areas of research expertise include:

 - Hippocrates and Hippocratic medicine; in particular the reception of the Hippocratic Oath and the history of medical ethics